Sustainability Planning

 Open All Tabs

-• Sustainability Dashboard - 3 Main Campuses
+• Sustainability Dashboard

-In 2022, the University of Miami has earned a STARS Gold rating in recognition of its sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).
+The University of Miami Received STARS Gold Rating for the third consecutive time!
+In 2025, the University of Miami has earned a STARS Gold rating in recognition of its sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).
 STARS, the Sustainability Tracking, Assessment & Rating System measures and encourages sustainability in all aspects of higher education.
-UM’s STARS report is publicly available on the STARS website

 • Sustainable Operation Plan - Coral Gables - Rosenstiel